BayMax0916/BayMax0916.github.io/_pages/about.md

 I am currently a fourth-year Ph.D student in the [School of Electronic Information and Electrical Engineering](https://www.seiee.sjtu.edu.cn/) at Shanghai Jiao Tong University of China, where I am supervised by [Prof. Junfa Mao](https://www.sjtu.edu.cn/jdld/20181024/85893.html) (Academician of CAS, IEEE Fellow) and [Prof. Changzhan Gu](https://changzhan.sjtu.edu.cn/).
 Before that, I got my bachelor's degree at [Xidian University](https://www.xidian.edu.cn/), supervised by [Prof. Ying Liu](https://web.xidian.edu.cn/liuying/) (IEEE Fellow) and [Prof. Shuai Zhang](https://faculty.xidian.edu.cn/ZS3/zh_CN/index/369813/list/index.htm).
 During my undergraduate studies, I ranked first in my major and was directly admitted to the Ph.D.

 I am the Chairman of the IEEE-MTT Student Branch Chapter (SBC) in Shanghai.
-I have received over ten honors and awards, including the National Scholarship, Outstanding Graduate of Shaanxi Province, the Jiachi Yang Academician Scholarship and so on.
+I have received over ten honors and awards, including the National Scholarship (Bachelor and Ph.D), Outstanding Graduate of Shaanxi Province, the Jiachi Yang Academician Scholarship and so on.
 Furthermore, I have received five times’ Best/Excellent Paper Awards from IEEE conferences as an author/coauthor.
 Additionally, I have won nine provincial and higher-level awards in competitions, such as the "Challenge Cup" National College Student Academic and Technology Competition, the National/International Mathematical Modeling Competition, the National College Student Computer Design Competition, the National College Student Mathematics Competition, among others.

 My research interests include 4-D millimeter-wave MIMO radar systems and sensing techniques.
 I have published more than 20 papers and I have been involved in projects such as National Key R&D Program of China and Natural Science Foundation of China.